tweag/nixpkgs-graph/README.md

 **1. Generate Database**

 The procedures for generating information about the nodes and edges have all been integrated into the `build.sh` file.
-The corresponding files will appear in the `rawdata/` folder which is named `edges.json`.
+The corresponding files will appear in the `rawdata/` folder which is named `nodes.json`.

 Each name/value pair in the json file represents a package under `nixpkgs`, and it contains the following information :
-- `Id`: full name with version of the package under `nixpkgs`,
+- `id`: full name with version of the package under `nixpkgs`,
 - `pname`
 - `version`
 - `package` : path to which the package belongs (like `[ nixpkgs python3Package ]`)